 By AAMER MADHANI, ELLEN KNICKMEYER and CHRIS MEGERIAN

-Asked Thursday whether he would raise the 2018 killing of Jamal Khashoggi, a U.S.-based journalist and critic of the kingdom, with the crown prince, Biden didn’t give a direct answer.
+Biden has declined to say whether he would raise the 2018 killing of Khashoggi, a U.S.-based journalist and critic of the kingdom.

-The Democratic president last year approved the release of a U.S. intelligence finding that determined the crown prince, known as MBS, likely approved Khashoggi’s killing.
+Last year his administration approved the release of a U.S. intelligence finding that determined the crown prince likely approved Khashoggi’s killing.
 The release of the report caused a further rupture in U.S.-Saudi relations.

-The Saudis did make a step toward normalization of relations with Israel before Biden’s visit, announcing early Friday that it was opening its airspace to “all air carriers,” signaling the end of its longstanding ban on Israeli flights flying over its territory.
+The Saudis took a step toward normalization of relations with Israel before Biden’s visit, announcing early Friday that it was opening its airspace to “all air carriers,” signaling the end of its strict limits on Israeli flights flying over its territory.

 Biden hailed the decision as “an important step towards building a more integrated and stable Middle East region,” adding that the decision “can help build momentum toward Israel’s further integration into the region, including with Saudi Arabia.”